fafournier/smtpwebrelay/README.md

 ## Support this project

 ### Talk about it
-Promote the use of this service, talk about it, add a link on your site (Emails securely powered by https://smtpwebrelay.js.org/).
+Promote the use of this service, talk about it, add a link on your site (Emails securely relayed by https://smtpwebrelay.mayetsoft.fr/).

 ### code
 You found a bug?
 You have an idea of improvement?
 Why not open an issue in this repository or submit a pull request to propose a change?